NeptuneMagicSauce/CatPi/README.md

   day navigation +/- with buttons around title time navigation button disabled if it goes nowhere include total of the view
+- to validate: is loading historical data slow on boot?
+NO- to validate, test this exploit: eat right away isn't it detected as a mechanical issue and doesn't it repeat the dispense?
+  NO
+- counter weight behind for no tipping-over
+- redo the calibration
+- !! protect the big screws that are causing injuries